Jaba Garmindo, Indonesia

 With Jaba Garmindo sudden bankruptcy, two thousands families lost their livelihood

-The Jaba Garmindo factory went bankrupt in April 2015.
-Just months earlier, the Japanese brand Uniqlo had pulled all its orders.
+In April 2015, after the Japanese brand Uniqlo had pulled all its orders from the Jaba Garmindo factory in Indonesia, the factory went bankrupt and 2,000 workers lost their jobs overnight.
 The workers made clothes for Uniqlo and s.Oliver and were left without the severance pay they were legally-owed.

 Uniqlo is the third biggest clothing retailer in the world.
 The brand made huge profits over the pandemic, and is valued at $9.2 billion.
 Tadashi Yanai, the chairman and biggest shareholder of Fast Retailing (parent company), has a personal net worth of $26.4 billion.
 Uniqlo continue to deny any responsibility towards the workers and still refuse to pay.